Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 You have no inflation and therefore very little between you and the ground with this type of pad.
 This also usually correlates with a lower R-Value.
 If you know you don’t need that much cushioning and want an easy set up then this type of pad can be good for you.

 You will likely not be able to fit this kind of pad into your backpack either and it will need to be lashed onto your pack.
-Close cell foam sleeping pads can also make extra excellent insulation when paired with an inflatable sleeping pad.
+Closed cell foam sleeping pads can also make extra excellent insulation when paired with an inflatable sleeping pad.

 closed cell foam sleeping pad